brandur/sorg/content/articles/second-wave-api-first.md

 * As I was in the middle of writing this essay, I got a [note from Basecamp](https://world.hey.com/dhh/basecamp-becomes-agent-accessible-3ae6b949) that they'd revamped themselves for LLM accessibility, including [new API](https://github.com/basecamp/bc3-api), [new CLI](https://github.com/basecamp/basecamp-cli), and [bundled skill](https://github.com/basecamp/basecamp-cli/blob/main/skills/basecamp/SKILL.md) to instruct agents on their use.

-## The spring thaw (#spring-thaw)
+## API spring (#api-spring)

-Fifteen years ago, a number of us maximalists thought that APIs were going to eat the world, ushering in a new paradigm of interoperability that was going to vastly expand our capabilities as users and even change the world for the better.
+Fifteen years ago, us API maximalists thought that APIs were going to eat the world, ushering in a new paradigm of interoperability that was going to vastly expand our capabilities as users, and even change the world for the better.

 What we got instead was an API winter.
 As useful as APIs were in some situations, that usefulness was outweighed by concerns around revenue, privacy, and abuse.

 But as scary of a thought as it was that this might be the end, it wasn't.
-We're at the beginning of a new wave of APIs that'll appear to support use by agents acting on behalf of people.
+We're at the beginning of a new spring of APIs that'll appear to support use by agents acting on behalf of people.
 As this mode of operation gets more popular, expect the availability of an API to be a competitive edge that differentiates a service from its competitors.
-The result will be a global proliferation of APIs like never before seen.
+The result will be a global proliferation of APIs and expanding product capability like never before seen.